AllskyTeam/allsky/README.md

 | notificationimages | 1 | Set to 0 to disable notification images, e.g., "Camera off during day" if daytime images are not being taken. |
 | debuglevel | 0 | Determines the amount of output in the log file (usually /var/log/allsky.log). |

 The second file called **config.sh** lets you configure the overall behavior of the camera.
 Options include functionalities such as upload, timelapse, dark frame location, keogram.
+Note that with the administrative GUI, you can edit the file via the "Editor" link on the left side of the page.

 ```shell
 nano config.sh